fieldaware/style-guide/javascript.md

 - Similarly, whenever possible, use native HTML5 widgets over framework widgets such as dojo's `dijit`.
 Only use other widgets when absolutely necessary and preferably instantiate those widgets programmatically.
 - Use [JSDoc3][jsdoc3] to document your code.
 - Write *TESTS*!
 Especially for your models.
-- Define your CSS at component level instead of page (and put each into it's own component file).
+- Define your CSS at component level instead of page (and put each into its own component file).
 - Use compass mixins instead of multiple rules with browser prefixes.
 - Don't use `parseOnLoad`, parse small page sections instead.

+## Performance Gotchas

 - Minimize DOM manipulation, use an in memory DOM if necessary to minimize the performance issues related to DOM layout recalculation.
 - Use `lang.clone` just when it is strictly necessary, it can cause performance issues.
-- Use the following [jshint file][jshint-file]
 - Minimize the number of delete statements in order to prevent performance issues:

   ``` javascript